imdevan/imdevan.github.io/_posts/2016-09-23-css-architecture.md

 type: 🔑
 category: blog
 style_mod: BASIC
+warning: 🔑 Work in progress 🐱 Feedback welcome ♥️
 ---

 ## Introduction

-This month I rebuilt the site that you're reading.
-I wanted to be able to build design guide first, and I also wanted to emphasis re-usable pieces that I could use everywhere.
+This past month, I rebuilt the site that you're reading.
+When building the site, I wanted to be able to have a a finite set of styles for typography, vertical and horizontal spacing/layout, block quotes, and code.
+That way I could put all of the important parts together, and come back when I have time to add fancy things, like a [colorful address bar](/blog/colorful-address-bar-on-mobile/).

+The reason for those 5 is that I knew the website was going to have a heavy blogging component and that I was going to be using markdown for writing blog posts.
+A lot of Typography can be done without needing andy custom styles, blockquotes, and code could also go without needing any custom styles.

+Once I had those things down the remaining parts of the website would be either dynamic components, like a menu or parallax scrolling.

 The result ended up being some modification of [bem](http://getbem.com/) style naming with some augmentation.